Brandon-Kee/SecureCrypt/README.md

 #### 🔸 HMAC-SHA256 Integrity Verification

 **What it is**
-A cryptographic technique that generates a secure fingerprint of a file using your passkey and SHA-256
+A cryptographic technique that generates a secure fingerprint of a file using your passkey and SHA-256 to ensure that a file hasn't been tampered with.

 **How it works**
 - Creates a unique **HMAC** fingerprint of the encrypted file